Tax Officials Raid BBC India Offices After Critical Documentary - UrduPoint

 The BBC documentary cited a previously classified British foreign ministry report quoting unnamed sources saying that Modi met senior police officers and "ordered them not to intervene" in the anti-Muslim violence by right-wing Hindu groups that followed.

-The violence was "politically motivated" and the aim "was to purge Muslims from Hindu areas", the foreign ministry report said.
+The violence was intended "to purge Muslims from Hindu areas", the ministry report said.

-The "systematic campaign of violence has all the hallmarks of ethnic cleansing" and was impossible "without the climate of impunity created by the state Government...
-Narendra Modi is directly responsible", it concluded.
+The "systematic campaign of violence has all the hallmarks of ethnic cleansing" and was impossible "without the climate of impunity created by the state Government", it concluded.

 Modi, who ran Gujarat from 2001 until his election as prime minister in 2014, was briefly subject to a travel ban by the United States over the violence.

-A special investigative team appointed by India's Supreme Court to probe the roles of Modi and others in the violence said in 2012 it did not find any evidence to prosecute the then chief minister.
+A special investigative team appointed by India's Supreme Court to probe the roles of Modi and others in the violence said in 2012 it did not find any evidence to prosecute him.

+Washington, which has been building relations with India, declined to weigh in on the BBC raid.

+State Department spokesman Ned Price said the United States believed in the "importance of free press" which contributes to "strengthening democracies around the world" but that he was "not in a position to offer a judgement" on whether the raid went counter to that.